ibm-cloud-docs/vmwaresolutions/archiref/nsx/multi_site.md

 ## Multi-site example

-The following example adds an NSX universal transport zone to the basic management and workload topologies that are discussed in the previous sections, in addition to the following characteristics:
+The following example adds an NSX universal transport zone to the basic management and workload topologies that are discussed in the previous sections, and also includes the following characteristics:

 * The universal transport zone spans two {{site.data.keyword.CloudDataCents_notm}} or PODs within an {{site.data.keyword.CloudDataCent_notm}}.
 * After the transport zone is added, multiple VXLANs are added along with a Universal Distributed Router that spans the new VXLANs.